influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/administration/config.md

 The `reporting-disabled` option toggles the reporting of anonymous data every 24 hours to `m.influxdb.com`.
-Each report includes a unique, randomly-generated cluster identifier (an 8-byte Raft ID), OS, architecture, InfluxDB version, and the number of [databases](/influxdb/v0.12/concepts/glossary/#database), [measurements](/influxdb/v0.12/concepts/glossary/#measurement), and
+Each report includes a unique, randomly-generated identifier (an 8-byte Raft ID), OS, architecture, InfluxDB version, and the number of [databases](/influxdb/v0.12/concepts/glossary/#database), [measurements](/influxdb/v0.12/concepts/glossary/#measurement), and